 I stopped, thrusting my ski poles into the crisp snow as I did so and pulled down my scarf, lifting my goggles to take a good look around me, I unclipped my supply sledge from its harness and turned in a slow circle, taking in everything around me, my sharp breaths turning to vapour that froze in my beard as I did so.

 All around me was whiteness, as far as the eye could see.
 Above me the sky was a brilliant blue, the single slab of azure a stark contrast to the white at the horizon.
 The sun beat down on the shimmering landscape, creating millions upon millions of glistering ice diamonds, I could just feel its heat, almost imperceptible against the cold and offering no respite from the biting coldness in the crisp air.

-As my eyes adjusted to the brightness I could just make out in the distance a dark blue line slicing through the icy whiteness that lay ahead of me.
+As my eyes adjusted to the brightness I began to make out in the distance, a dark blue line slicing through the icy whiteness that lay ahead of me.
 Re-coupling my sledge, I pulled up my scarf, adjusted my goggles, and gripping my ski poles set off, trudging purposefully forward.
-As I drew closer to it the line grew darker and wider, snaking into a massive crack from left to right, from horizon to horizon, taking up the whole of the periphery of my vision.
+As I drew closer to it the ominous line grew darker and wider, snaking into a massive crack from left to right, from horizon to horizon, taking up the whole of the periphery of my vision.
 I carried on towards the growing and darkening crack that lay ahead of me and it wasn’t too long until I reached it, a wide gaping crevasse across my path.